wp-plugins/jp-user-registration-blacklist/readme.txt

 ## This plugin is VERY simple: ##

-If the user’s IP or e-mail address is listed in the "Discussion" comments blacklist, it prevents the user from registering.
-This functionality should really be built in to WordPress, so, you’re welcome.
+If the user's IP or e-mail address is listed in the "Discussion" comments blacklist, it prevents the user from registering.
+This functionality should really be built in to WordPress, so, you're welcome.

 When the user registers, they are presented with a simple math problem.
 As of plugin version 1.4, the math problem is dynamic!
 99% of the "user reg spam" is based on bots being able to attack the basic WordPress registration form.
 By adding even a simple math problem, most bots will fail, removing your site as a target of opportunity.
-Criminals go after what’s easy – if you make it slightly more difficult for them, they will go after someone else.
+Criminals go after what's easy – if you make it slightly more difficult for them, they will go after someone else.

 Finally, knowing the location from where your users register allows you to more effectively evaluate and block the source.
-This plugin adds the user’s IP address (at the time of registration)  to the "Website" field.
+This plugin adds the user's IP address (at the time of registration)  to the "Website" field.

 Go to http://whois.arin.net to find out who they are.
 If you decide to block the IP,  add the IP address, part of the IP address, or e-mail domain to the "Discussion" comments blacklist, and ANY user registrations from an IP address matching that pattern will be blocked.